 Night-shift workers make a bonus in many places.
 Whatever bonus you make for working all night—a couple of bucks, 10 percent of base pay, or something else—isn’t worth it if it ends up giving you cancer or having a stroke.

 Have a bad car accident or develop a health condition from working the shift, and you’ll give up all the extra pay you get for working the off hours.

 The key to working nights is to be aware of the tendencies you adopt while working them.
 Then, offset the unhealthy ones.

 Miss out on sleep because you’re scrolling through your social media on your phone?
-Quit that and read a paper book to wind down.
+Cut it out.
+Read a printed paper book to wind down.

 Take up smoking to stay awake?
 Try going for a walk instead.

 Try to do what you can to sleep consecutively, soon enough, and long enough.

 If you consider it a skill, you’ll build what you notice works for you into a routine.
 Once you have a good practice in place, you’ll enjoy the perks of the shift.

 Perks include extra money, less work, avoiding the fishbowl of the day shift (management is there, and they can watch you like you’re in a fishbowl), and a feeling of freedom.